MUSC Bulletin | College of Graduate Studies

 Within two weeks of the submission of the written proposal to the committee, the student will present and defend the research proposal orally before the committee.
 The student will be questioned on those methodologies and background areas needed to successfully complete the proposed research.

 Admission to Candidacy

 A graduate student who has completed the requirements for a degree and plans to write the dissertation either in absentia or in residence, must register and pay tuition for a minimum of one hour each semester until completion of a successful defense of the dissertation.
-If the student is in residence and receiving an assistantship or a Dean's tuition scholarship, registration must be for at least 15 hours per semester.
+If the student is in residence and receiving stipend, registration must be for at least 15 hours per semester.

 A dissertation, based on original investigation, is required which gives evidence of mature scholarship and critical judgment, indicates knowledge of research methods and techniques, and demonstrates the ability to carry out independent investigation.
-Preparation of the dissertation must comply with the regulations contained in A Guide to the Preparation of Theses and Dissertations, which is available in the graduate school office.
+Preparation of the dissertation may comply with the regulations contained in A Guide to the Preparation of Theses and Dissertations, which is available in the graduate school office or through the CGS website.
 The candidate is required to notify the Graduate School officer of the date, time and place no less than three weeks prior to defense.